 “For completeness, I would like to perform the following further assessments and investigations.”

 Further assessments and investigations

 - Full neurological examination including the cranial nerves, lower limbs and cerebellar assessment.

 |Nerve (root)||Example muscle||Action||Sensation||Reflex|

-|Radial (C7)||Extensors (Extensor carpi radialis/ulnaris and digitorum)||Wrist/finger extension||Radial fossa (‘anatomical snuffbox’)||Triceps|
+|Radial (C7)||Extensors (extensor carpi radialis/ulnaris and digitorum)||Wrist/finger extension||Palmar side of the middle finger||Triceps|

-|Ulnar (T1)||First dorsal interosseus (FDI)||Index finger abduction||Palmar aspect of medial side of hand, little finger and medial border of ring finger||–|
+|Ulnar (T1)||First dorsal interosseus (FDI)||Index finger ABduction||Palmar side of the little finger||–|